-This page covers more advanced aspects of programming LookML.
+This page covers more common patterns in LookML.

 Labeling Fields (and Names in the UI)